Tymotey/testSVGator/README.md

 `// @ts-nocheck`

-to ignore all errors about inject
+to ignore all errors about VUE inject